gsagostini/amenities-distance/README.md

 ```
 conda env create -f environment.yml
 ```
-The environment `amenities-distance` will be created and can be activated with `conda activate urban-graphlets`.
+The environment `amenities-distance` will be created and can be activated with `conda activate amenities-distance`.
 Installation via `pip` is not recommend due to constraints in the OSMNx library.

 ## Repository Setup